kubeovn/kube-ovn/README.md

 - **Distributed Gateways**: Every Node can act as a Gateway to provide external network connectivity.
 - **Namespaced Gateways**: Every Namespace can have a dedicated Gateway for Egress traffic.
 - **Direct External Connectivity**：Pod IP can be exposed to external network directly.
-- **BGP Support**: Pod IP can be exposed to external by BGP router protocol.
+- **BGP Support**: Pod/Subnet IP can be exposed to external by BGP router protocol.
 - **Traffic Mirror**: Duplicated container network traffic for monitoring, diagnosing and replay.
 - **Hardware Offload**: Boost network performance and save CPU resource by offloading OVS flow table to hardware.
 - **Vlan Support**: Kube-OVN also support underlay Vlan mode network for better performance and throughput.
 - **DPDK Support**: DPDK application now can run in Pod with OVS-DPDK.
-- **IPv6 Support**: Kube-OVN supports ipv6-only mode pod network.
 - **ARM Support**: Kube-OVN can run on x86_64 and arm64 platforms.
 - **TroubleShooting Tools**: Handy tools to diagnose, trace, monitor and dump container network traffic to help troubleshooting complicate network issues.
 - **Prometheus & Grafana Integration**: Exposing network quality metrics like pod/node/service/dns connectivity/latency in Prometheus format.

 ## Planned Future Work
-- Multi-Cluster Network
 - Policy-based QoS
 - More Metrics and Traffic Graph
 - More Diagnosis and Tracing Tools